 Campus Pride seeks college students with a desire to learn more about campus organizing and social justice issues to work as interns in our home office based in Charlotte, NC.
 Interns have many opportunities to observe and participate in substantive work and develop resources to support student leaders across the United States.

-The Summer deadline for consideration is Friday, March 28, 2014.
-Those selected will be notified by April 11, 2014.
+Deadline for summer consideration is Friday, March 6, 2015.
+Individuals selected will be notified by March 30, 2015.
 Internships are one month to three months depending on the individual interest and availability.
-Summer internships will take place from May 12 through August 15, 2014.
+Summer internships will take place from May 18 through August 14, 2015.

 - Spring, Fall, and Summer positions available.